 David Trone’s story is an American story.
 Born in Cheverly, Maryland, David’s mother was a teacher and his father was a salesman for Trans World Airlines (TWA).
 When David was 11, his dad moved the family to a working farm near the Maryland-Pennsylvania border.
 With no indoor plumbing for a year and a father with no experience in farming, David and his brothers carried much of the load, selling eggs, cleaning hog pens and chicken houses, and all the other work farming requires.

 David knows the importance of education firsthand.
 It enabled him to go from a struggling farm to starting a successful company.
-With student loans and money from brokering eggs from a phone booth, David earned a BA from Furman University (summa cum laude, Phi Beta Kappa) and a MBA from the Wharton School of Business at the University of Pennsylvania.
+David earned a BA from Furman University (magna cum laude, Phi Beta Kappa), then with student loans and money from brokering eggs on a pay phone an MBA from the Wharton School of Business at the University of Pennsylvania.

 David learned his first business lessons the hard way: watching his father struggle with the finances of the family farm.
 His family lost the farm, but David gained valuable lessons about failure, success, and the value of persistence and hard work.
 These lessons were the foundation of the successful business career he began soon thereafter.